hetida/hetida-designer/docs/design_decisions.md

 ### Rationale

-Workflow engines provide modularity and reusability, which makes them attractive for general automation but also data science.
+Workflow engines provide visible and inspectable modularity and reusability, which makes them attractive for general automation but also data science.
 However, deploying them in production, especially for automated pipelines and scalability, requires careful thought about how execution is technically handled.
 The following points are worth considering, in particular with respect to doing data science and machine learning:

 **Process management**